MATPRA Conference in Talbot County, Maryland

 More MATPRA Fun

 Day two of the conference included more of the Media Marketplace and another afternoon FAM trip.
 I took part in the Harvest Time Tour, which gave us an in-depth look at the agri-tourism trend.
 Buses drove us to visit Wye Grist Mill (a working mill since 1682), Councell Farms (a farm stand and pumpkin patch) and Triple Creek Winery, located in Cordova.
 The most interesting thing that I learned was that the mill produced flour that fed George Washington’s Continental Army during the American Revolution.
-On the ride to the Harvest Time Tour, we enjoyed thoughtfully prepared box lunches from Krave Courtyard.
+On the ride to the Harvest Time Tour, we enjoyed thoughtfully prepared boxed lunches from Krave Courtyard.
 Their chicken salad was out-of-sight!

 You could say that I am now a huge fan of Talbot County, Maryland.
 I cannot believe that I lived six hours away, in Charleston, West Virginia for 44 years, and never once visited the Chesapeake Bay.
 There is so much to see and do, plus the waterfront has a tranquility that is second to none in the United States.
 I hope that you will visit these cool towns in the future.

-To read about my pre-MATPRA adventures in Delaware, click here.
+To read about my pre-MATPRA adventures in Delaware.

-To read about my post-MATPRA exploring Queen Anne’s County, Maryland, click here.
+To read about my post-MATPRA exploring Queen Anne’s County, Maryland.

 Special thanks to the MATPRA conference committee, Talbot County Maryland CVB, and all of the above-mentioned sponsors for hosting myself and other journalists in your beautiful part of the country.